g0v/blood/README.md

 # blood

-A cron job for fetching blood.org.tw to gh-pages.
+A cron job for fetching data from blood.org.tw, convert to JSON file and send to gh-pages.

 # Usage